rtyle/ping4pow/README.md

 States can be entered through a switch action in the user interface.
 These states/switches are:

 0. `stop`.
 When on, the state machine is stopped.
-Turn off to advance to state 1.
+Turn off to advance to the next state.
-1. Wait for `ping none`.
-Then advance to state 2.
+1. wait for `ping none`, then advance to the next state.
-2. Wait while `ping none`.
-Then advance to state 3; otherwise, retreat to state 1.
+2. wait while `ping none`, then advance to the next state; otherwise, the previous state.
-3. Wait for `ping all`.
-Then advance to state 4.
+3. wait for `ping all`, then advance to the next state.
-4. Wait while `ping all`.
-Then advance to state 5; otherwise, retreat to state 3.
+4. wait while `ping all`, then advance to the next state; otherwise, the previous state.
-5. `power cycle`.
-Turn power off, pause, turn power on and then start over in state 1.
+5. `power cycle`: turn power off, pause, turn power on and then start over.

 In addition, ping4pow exposes